 “The workforce problem facing dental practices in America continues to be a top priority for our profession,” Mr. Graham said.
 “Many of you wrote to your senators in June to ask them to support important workforce programs that would expand the dental workforce pipeline and increase access to care.”

-This summer, the ADA urged members in June to ask senators to support reauthorizing the Action for Dental Health workforce grants; the Restoring America’s Health Care Workforce and Readiness Act; allowing dental professional student loan borrowers to modify the interest on student loans; and the Resident Education Deferred Interest Act.
+This summer, the ADA urged members to ask senators to support reauthorizing the Action for Dental Health workforce grants; the Restoring America’s Health Care Workforce and Readiness Act; allowing dental professional student loan borrowers to modify the interest on student loans; and the Resident Education Deferred Interest Act.
 The new legislation would ensure that many of these programs be able to continue.

 ADA’s support letter, signed by ADA President George R. Shepley, D.D.S, and Executive Director Raymond A. Cohlmia, D.D.S, goes on to share support for the Action for Dental Health program, which provides federal funding through the Health Resources & Services Administration State Oral Health Workforce Grants to address the dental health needs of underserved populations.
 It also urges expansion of the National Health Service Corps scholarship and loan repayment opportunities for dentists in order to address local shortages, as well as the Teaching Health Center Graduate Medical Education Program.
 Extending the Teaching Health Center Graduate Medical Education Program would “direct critical funding to a program that has needed increased resources for years,” the ADA stated, and ultimately address workforce shortages and health disparities.